iamserkanyilmaz/game-api-test-case/README.md

 ## Installation

-You can run the code below to start the project setup.
+You can run the code below to install the project setup.
 ```sh
 composer install
 ```